 A useful view option is one I prefer over the use of the Navigation Panel.
 Hold the H key down and mouse down on the image.
-A box appears showing you where you are in the image, just like the Navigator.
+A box appears showing you where you are in the image, just like the Navigator, but faster and easier to use.
 Move the box to select a different area and let go.
 The image moves to the selected area.

 A navigation trick that is very useful for retouching are the keystrokes that move you through the image one panel at a time.
 The panels do not overlap.
-A panel is simply the full image.
 The Home key moves the image to the top left corner and the End key moves to the bottom right corner.
-This works if the image is larger than the screen.
+To work the image must be larger than the screen, and is most effective at 100% for retouching.

 Retouching is best done at 100% or greater, so this helps you manage the image so you don't miss anything.
 The Page Down and Page Up keys move the image one panel up or down.
 Adding the Ctrl/Cmd key modifies the Page Up and Down keys to move the image to the left and right.
 The Shift key moves the image in 10 pixel steps rather than a full panel, which is helpful when important details might show up at a panel border.

 With these keystrokes you can move through an image one panel at a time to check for need retouching, especially useful for dust spotting in copy and restoration work or simply looking for distractions.

 |Home||Top Left corner of the image|